St. George

 About the Artist

-John T. Scott was a sculptor, painter, printmaker, and collagist born in New Orleans, Louisiana.
-He earned a BA at the Xavier University of Louisiana in New Orleans and an MFA from Michigan State University in East Lansing, where he studied under painter Charles Pollock.
-He also taught at Xavier University for 40 years.
+John T. Scott was a sculptor, painter, printmaker, and collagist born in New Orleans, LA.
+He earned a BA at Xavier University of Louisiana, New Orleans, and an MFA from Michigan State University, East Lansing, where he studied under painter Charles Pollock.
+He taught at Xavier University for 40 years.

-Among Scott’s awards and honors received are a grant to study under sculptor George Rickey, an honorary Doctor of Humanities from Michigan State University, an honorary Doctor of Humanities from Tulane University in New Orleans, and a MacArthur “Genius Grant” from the John D. and Catherine T. MacArthur Foundation.
+Among awards and honors received by Scott are a grant to study under sculptor George Rickey; an honorary Doctor of Humanities from Michigan State University; an honorary Doctor of Humanities from Tulane University, New Orleans; and a MacArthur Fellowship (“Genius Grant”) from the John D. and Catherine T. MacArthur Foundation.

 Curriculum Connections